CWolfs/MissionControl/README.md

 For full information on contract type rulesets, see the [Encounter Rulesets](./docs/encounter-rulesets.md) page.

-### Modder Injected AI

-In future updates Mission Control will provide an easy to use method to let other modders create AI and then inject it into the game.

 ## Roadmap

-For a glimpse into the future of Mission Control check out the milestones, for example [v0.3.0](https://github.com/CWolfs/MissionControl/milestone/3), and the [issues section](https://github.com/CWolfs/MissionControl/issues).
+For a glimpse into the future of Mission Control check out the milestones, for example [v0.4.0](https://github.com/CWolfs/MissionControl/milestone/6), and the [issues section](https://github.com/CWolfs/MissionControl/issues).

 ## Feedback